swcarpentry/r-novice-inflammation/episodes/02-func-R.md

 ~~~
 {: .output}

-It's hard to tell from the default output whether the result is correct, but there are a few simple tests that will reassure us:
+It's hard to tell from the default output whether the result is correct, but we can run some tests to reassure ourselves:

 ~~~